Download Full Text (306 KB)

 Largo Medical Center

 Bacterial Infections and Mycoses | Nervous System Diseases | Psychiatry

 Syphilis is a highly contagious sexually transmitted infection (STI) caused by the spirochetal bacterium Treponema pallidum.
 Transmission occurs through direct contact of painless ulcerative lesions, chancres, located on the genitalia (penis, labia) and oral mucosa.
 Neurosyphilis is any involvement of the central nervous systems (brain, meninges, or spinal cord) by the bacterium.

-Vu, Samantha Linda Jane DO; DeMarco, Lauren Angela DO; Butler, Francis MD; and Shah, Nihal MD, "New Onset Psychosis Secondary to Neurosyphilis" (2020).
-West Florida Division Virtual Research Day.
+Vu, Samantha Linda Jane; DeMarco, Lauren Angela; Butler, Francis; and Shah, Nihal, "New Onset Psychosis Secondary to Neurosyphilis" (2020).
+West Florida Division Virtual Research Day 2020.
 2.